owaits/ScreenMonkey.Help/reference/toolbar/cue.md

 Click on ‘Cue’ again to exit cue mode.

-*Note, A few clip types have no edit / cue settings.*
+*Note*, A few clip types have no edit / cue settings.